matrix-tf/matrix-tf-aws/README.md

 The below module declaration, by default, will deploy a homeserver only.
 Adjust the **services** variable to deploy some bridges as well.
 With everything enabled, your deployment will take about 10 minutes.
 Hey, not bad for a fully automated way to deploy your very own chat server!

 How are the homeserver and bridges configured?
 Once you run `terraform init` to initialize the module, you'll be able to review the configuration and registration files that are used.
+Feel free to modify to your liking.

 Don't worry - **_all secrets/tokens are dynamically generated_**.